 Now Hiby is back with the R3, the R6’s little brother, and because of the R6’s excellent performance we and everyone in to portable players, expect a lot from it.

-The Hiby R3 was only announced a few weeks ago, and it will be launched on the Kickstarter platform really soon (27 March!).
+The Hiby R3 was only announced a few weeks ago, and it was launched on the Kickstarter platform (27 March!).
+Right now the R3 is available from the Hiby shop here: https://store.hiby.com/products/hiby-r3 for $183USD.
 The sample that we received is an engineering sample.
 That means our R3 (Headfonics and Headfonia) is not fully working just yet and it still shows some minor issues.
 These of course will be ironed out before the production version is sent out.
 Marcus and myself have been testing the R3 for a few weeks already and we have been giving the Hiby team feedback about the things to address.
 I also want to take the opportunity to thank Joe for the support he gave during this process.
-There isn’t too much info about the R3 on the Hiby website just yet and there’s this thread on Head-fi: https://www.head-fi.org/threads/the-hiby-r3-is-coming-soon-a-new-little-brother-to-the-r6.872288/ .
+Right now you find the info on the R3 on the Hiby website and there’s this thread on Head-fi: https://www.head-fi.org/threads/the-hiby-r3-is-coming-soon-a-new-little-brother-to-the-r6.872288/ .

 You might be surprised about this but we actually don’t have all the R3’s specs yet.
 At this stage we do know that the DAC-chip used in the Hiby R3 is the ESS Sabre ES9028Q2M, this is the exact same chip that was used in a double configuration in their R6 DAP.
 You can find out all about this chip right here: http://www.esstech.com/index.php/en/products/sabre-digital-analog-converters/sabre-hifi-mobile-dacs/sabre-hifi-stereo-dacs/es9028q2m/ The DAC-chip does up to 64bit/384kHz PCM and DSD256 native decoding and you don’t need to install a driver in Windows to get it to work.
 The R3 uses dual crystal oscillators at 45.1584MHz, 49.152MHz.